karimalik/installCuursor/README.md

 # install Cursor IDE on linux

-This Python script is used to automatically download, update and install the Cursor editor on Linux systems.
+This script is used to automatically download, update and install the Cursor editor on Linux systems.

 Check for and download the latest version of Cursor Manage directories and installation files